rethinkdb/rethinkdb-rs/api/ruby/control-structures/do.md

 The last argument to `do` (or, in some forms, the only argument) is an expression or an anonymous function which receives values from either the previous arguments or from prefixed commands chained before `do`.
 A common use, for example, would be to retrieve a document with `get` and pass it to a function via `do`.
 The type of `do`'s result is the type of the value returned from the function or last expression.

+Arguments passed to the `do` function must be basic data types, and cannot be streams or selections.
+(Read about [ReQL data types](/docs/data-types/).)
+While the arguments will all be evaluated before the function is executed, they may be evaluated in any order, so their values should not be dependent on one another.

 __Example:__ Compute a golfer's net score for a game.